Benefits of Squats for Men

 Increased Strength

 Squats will increase your strength in several ways.
 First, they will improve the strength of your quadriceps, hamstrings, and glutes.
 Second, squats will help you recruit more muscle fibers during all exercises, resulting in greater strength gains.
-Third, squats increase testosterone production, essential for muscle growth and strength maintenance.
+Third, squats increase testosterone production, which is essential for muscle growth and strength maintenance.
 Finally, squats are one of the best exercises for improving your explosive power.

 Improved Balance and Coordination